JardaniWorld/alx-low_level_programming/0x12-singly_linked_lists/README.md

-This code is for a function that prints text before the main function
+This code is an assembly code for a string